crim-ca/weaver/docs/source/appendix.rst

         Entity that describes the required inputs, produced outputs, and any applicable metadata for the execution of the defined script, calculation, or operation.

+    Provider
+        Entity that offers an ensemble of :term:`Process` under it.
+It is typically a reference to a remote service, where any :term:`Process` it provides is fetched dynamically on demand.

     S3
         Simple Storage Service (:term:`AWS` S3), bucket file storage.